mvrpraveen/Blockchain-in-Javascript/README.md

 # Blockchain-in-Javascript
-Code for Understanding blockchain by building your own in Javascript
+Understand blockchain intricately by building your own in Javascript

 Blockchain essentially has 4 basic building blocks :